On the parameterized complexity of Compact Set Packing

-In this paper, we consider a restriction of \spp in the parameterized setting.
-We consider \psp on \textit{compact} instances.
-We say that an instance $(\uset, \ssset, r)$ of $\psp$ is compact if $|\uset| = f(r) \cdot \Theta( \poly(\log |\ssset|))$, for some function $f(r) \ge r$, that is, the universe is relatively small compared to the number of sets\footnote{There are in fact two ways to define compactness of instances: either compact $\uset$ or compact $\ssset$.
-For compact $\ssset$, observe that when $|\ssset| = f(r) \cdot\Theta( \poly(\log |\uset|))$, then the \textit{enumerative algorithm} running in time $O^{*}(|\ssset|^r) = O^*(f(r)^r \log ^r |\uset|)$ is already fixed parameter tractable~\cite{cai2001subexponential}.
+In this paper, we consider \psp on \textit{compact} instances.
+We say that an instance $(\uset, \ssset, r)$ of $\psp$ is compact if $|\uset| = f(r) \cdot \Theta( \poly(\log |\ssset|))$, for some function $f(r) \ge r$, that is, the universe is relatively small compared to the number of sets\footnote{In fact there is another way to define compactness: when $|\ssset| = f(r) \cdot\Theta( \poly(\log |\uset|))$.
+However in this case, the \textit{enumerative algorithm} running in time $O^{*}(|\ssset|^r)$ is already fixed parameter tractable~\cite{cai2001subexponential}.
 Thus, the interesting case is when the universe is compact, which is the case we will be focusing on.}.
-Besides the algorithmic motivation, compact instances have recently been used as an ``intermediate step'' to prove FPT inapproximability results of the classical (non-compact) problems (see, e.g., \cite{bhattacharyya_et_al:LIPIcs:2016:6362,lin:LIPIcs:2019:10657} where the compact instances were used in proving FPT-inapproximability of the $k$-EvenSet and Dominating Set).
-We hope that studying \cpsp would lead to some ideas that would be useful in proving total FPT inapproximability of \psp (that is, to weaken the Gap-ETH assumption used in~\cite{chalermsook2017gap}).
+Besides the algorithmic motivation, compact instances have recently been used as an ``intermediate step'' to prove FPT inapproximability results of the (non-compact) classical problems (see, e.g., \cite{bhattacharyya_et_al:LIPIcs:2016:6362,lin:LIPIcs:2019:10657} where the compact instances were used in proving FPT-inapproximability of the $k$-EvenSet and Dominating Set).
+We hope that studying \cpsp would lead to some ideas that would be useful in proving tight FPT inapproximability of \psp (that is, to weaken the Gap-ETH assumption used in~\cite{chalermsook2017gap}).